KiarashAstanboos/Airflow-DinD/README.md

 # Pass Variables
 # Triggering DAGs with Airflow API

-Airflow provides two ways to authenticate when triggering DAGs using its API:

-1. **Username and Password**
-2. **Token Authentication**

-## 1. Triggering a DAG Using Username and Password

 To trigger a DAG using your username and password, use the following `curl` command.
 Ensure that the DAG is turned **ON**; otherwise, the trigger will be queued.

 ```bash